geoserver/geoserver/doc/en/developer/source/programming-guide/config/catalog.rst

 local name pair.
 The ``getResourceByName(String, String, Class)`` method provides access to a resource by its namespace qualified name.
 The method ``getResourceByName(String, Class)`` provides access to a resource by its unqualified name.
 The latter method will do an exhaustive search of all namespaces for a resource with the specified name.
-If only a single resoure with the name is found it is returned.
+If only a single resource with the name is found it is returned.
 Some examples:

 .. code-block:: java